 Wait, I’ve just been informed that this is not even remotely what you were going to say.
-You were in fact going to ask me how I could possibly know the release date for Diablo 4 when it hasn’t been announced yet.
+You were in fact going to ask me how I could possibly know the release date for Diablo 4 when said release date has not been announced yet.
 That is also a fair question.
 The thing is, I honestly can’t know, but I can speculate based on what we know about Blizzard, previous game announcements, and development cycles.
 This post will of course be updated when we actually get a release date, but in the meantime, like a wily Cynodont we can burrow to the heart of the issue.

 Still, one thing we can learn is that Diablo 2 took longer than they expected to complete and release.

 Going back to look at Diablo is even less helpful — the game was originally conceived in 1995 by Condor Games, the studio that would become Blizzard North and later be absorbed into Blizzard Entertainment — which was, at that time, Silicon and Synapse — and it took barely a year to go from the original conception to a shipped game.
-Again, we’re talking 23 years ago — this December 31st will be the 23rd anniversary of Diablo‘s publication.
-We can’t learn a lot about how long it would take to go from an announcement to a release from looking at how Diablo came to be.
-Different industry, different demands on game publishing.
+Again, we’re talking 23 years ago.

-Looking instead at Diablo 3, we get some interesting points to consider, but again, the industry when this game was announced and released were entirely different from the way they are now.
+Looking instead at Diablo 3, we get some interesting points to consider.
 Diablo 3 was first announced in 2008, nearly a decade after Diablo 2 was released.
-From that announcement, the game itself was not released for another four years, in 2012.
+From that announcement, the game itself wasn’t released for another four years, in 2012.

 The thing was, between 2001 and 2008, Diablo 3 was in continuous development at Blizzard — it was even in development when Blizzard North was still a thing, and went through multiple versions and redesigns before the announcement in 2008.
-Seven years of scrapped designs and new approaches before Blizzard finally reached a design they were happy with.
+That’s seven years of scrapped designs and new approaches before Blizzard finally reached a design they were happy with.
 If you count from that 2001 start, Diablo 3 was in continuous development for eleven years before it finally shipped in 2012.
-If we assume, as many rumors have, that Diablo 4 began development after Reaper of Souls in 2014, then we have to consider what that means.

 Now, this is all speculation, and while Blizzard has demonstrated they like doing anniversary releases, they’re absolutely not going to release the game before they’re ready to do so — delays are part of the business.
-But until we actually have a release date — or even an announcement — speculation is what we have to go on.
 But I think it’s a reasonable speculation to start with that we’ll see Diablo 4 on or before December 31st, 2021, the 25th anniversary of the Diablo franchise.

 Please consider supporting our Patreon!